First, read this short overview of the crisis. It will help you keep the story straight. Then start reading below.

 Taxation and the Stamp Act

 The conflict between Britain and her American colonists began over taxes.
 The war left Britain with a large debt and new financial obligations.
 A massive Indian uprising known as Pontiac's Rebellion showed that the Crown had to keep an army in America.
 The British restored peace and then, to prevent further trouble, issued the Proclamation Act that excluded settlers from lands west of the Appalachian mountains -- lands that Americans had assumed would be open to settlement after the war.
-Not only was Britain blocking the colonists' westward expansion; it wanted them to help pay for its army in America.
-First they had Parliament put new duties on molasses imported into the colonies from the non-British West Indian Islands.
+Not only was Britain blocking the colonists' westward expansion; it wanted them to help pay for stationing its army in America.
+First, the prime minister, George Grenville, convinced Parliament to pass the Sugar Act of 1764, which placed new duties (actually lower than the ones before) on molasses imported into the colonies from the non-British West Indian Islands but now the government intended to strictly enforce collection of the duties which it had not done during the period of salutary neglect.
 That awoke little opposition.
-But when the King's minister announced plans for a "stamp tax" on American legal documents, newspapers, pamphlets, and items such as dice and playing cards, all hell broke loose.
+But when George Grenville, the King's prime minister, announced plans for a stamp tax on American legal documents, newspapers, pamphlets, and items such as dice and playing cards, all hell broke loose.

 Never before had the Parliament laid a direct tax on the colonists.
 In Britain, taxes were considered "free gifts of the people" that could be raised only with the people's consent or that of their representatives.
 Since the colonists elected no members of the House of Commons, they argued, Parliament had no right to tax them.
 Colonists insisted that only their elected assemblies had the right to tax them.
+[Their cry of "No taxation without representation" expressed this view.
+NOTE that they did NOT want to elect representatives to the British Parliament.
+Such representation would have been worthless in that there would have been a few Americans in a sea of British members of Parliament.
+The Americans insisted that representation meant their own colonial assembles.]
 Even a small tax was dangerous.
-The power to tax was the power to govern ands to destroy.
+The power to tax was the power to govern and to destroy.
 Influenced by the writings of John Locke, they viewed property as essential to liberty.
 To tax was to take property.
 Therefore, the power to tax had to be jealously guarded and housed only in the peoples' elected representatives in the colonial assembles.
-Once Parliament established its right to tax the colonists, it would tax them to death since by taxing the Americans, members of Parliament reduced their own tax burden and that of their constituents.
-In addition, violators of the Stamp Act (and the earlier Molasses Act of 1764) would be tried in admiralty (naval) courts by naval officers, thus depriving them, at least in the colonistsí eyes, of the traditional Englishman's right of a trial by a jury of peers.
+Once Parliament established its right to tax the colonists, it could tax them to death since by taxing the Americans, members of Parliament reduced their own tax burden and that of their constituents.
+In addition, violators of the Stamp Act (and the earlier Sugar Act of 1764) would be tried in admiralty (naval) courts by naval officers, thus depriving them, at least in the colonists’ eyes, of the traditional Englishman's right of a trial by a jury of peers.
 The Americans made their case in petitions that Parliament refused even to receive.
 Then, after all else failed, they found a way to prevent the Stamp Act from going into effect.

-On the morning of August 14, 1765, an effigy of the Massachusetts Stamp Distributor, Andrew Oliver, appeared hanging from a tree in the center of Boston.
+On the morning of August 14, 1765, an effigy (a roughly made dummy representing a person) of the Massachusetts Stamp Distributor, Andrew Oliver, appeared hanging from a tree in the center of Boston.
 All day, goods brought into town from the countryside had to be "stamped" by the effigy.
 At night a crowd took it down, paraded the effigy through town, then burned it in a great bonfire with materials torn from a supposed "stamp office" that Oliver was building.
 Later, part of the crowd attacked Oliver's home.
 Fearing more of the same, he resigned his office the next day, and no one was willing to take his place.

 That meant the Stamp Act could not go into effect in Massachusetts since there was no one to distribute the stamps.
 Soon stamp men in one colony after another resigned to avoid Oliver's fate.
-Then groups called the Sons of Liberty appeared to coordinate opposition to the Stamp Act across colony lines.
-Representatives from a number of colonies forged stronger inter-colonial bonds by meeting in what became known as the Stamp Act Congress.
+Then groups called the Sons of Liberty, led by Sam Adams, appeared to coordinate opposition to the Stamp Act across colony lines.
+Representatives from a number of colonies forged stronger inter-colonial bonds by meeting in what became known as the Stamp Act Congress -- the first example of inter-colonial cooperation.
 They agreed to boycott certain British imports.
 Parliament gave in.
 In 1766, it repealed the Stamp Act, but only after insisting in the Declaratory Act that it had a right to bind the colonies by legislation "in all cases whatsoever."
+Parliament was insisting on the notion of "virtual representation," meaning that members of Parliament legislated with the interests of the whole empire in mind and thus virtually represented all of its constituent parts.
+Americans, on the other hand insisted on direct representation -- electing their own reprsentatives to their own assemblies.

 Townshend Acts, 1767-70: A year later, it tried to raise revenue through new duties on paper, glass, and tea.
 If that's how colonists preferred to give money to the Crown, the King's new minister, Charles Townshend, argued, let them have their way.
 But now a series of newspaper essays entitled "Letters from a Farmer in Pennsylvania" urged the colonists to resist.
 They were, in fact, written by a mild-mannered lawyer named John Dickinson, a man of property with Quaker connections who was dead set against violence.
 Duties meant to raise revenue were taxes, he said, and so every bit as dangerous as the Stamp Act.
 What's more, those duties were part of Townshend's attempt to weaken the colonial assemblies.
 For proceeds from the duties would be used to pay the salaries of royal governors, customs collectors (who were often little more than racketeers who extorted money from merchants and shop keepers), and colonial judges, thus giving them far more independence from the colonial assembles.
+[He also objected to Parliament's suspension of the New York legislature for its refusal to authorize funds for the quartering of British troops in barracks in New York.]
 But Dickinson wrote, "we cannot act with too much caution," because anger had a way of producing anger, and could cause a separation of the colonies from Britain.
 "Torn from the body, to which we are united by religion, liberty, laws, affections, relation, language and commerce" he said, "we must bleed at every vein."

 Dickinson recommended peaceful forms of opposition, such as non-importation associations, if the colonists' petitions went unanswered.
 Dickinson's "Farmers' Letters" were copied from one newspaper to another.
 And everywhere the colonists said he had expressed their position perfectly.
 They also followed his advice and cut back imports.
 They established "committees of inspection" to enforce the ban on trade with Great Britain.
 The committees publicly denounced merchants who continued to import, vandalized their warehouses, forced them to stand under the gallows, and sometimes resorted to tar and feathers.
 After 1768, the resistance also brought a broader range of colonials into the politics of protest.
 Artisans who recognized that non-importation would spur domestic manufacturing began to organize as independent political groups.
 In many towns women took an active part in opposing the Townshend Duties.
-The "Daughters of Liberty" took to heart John Dickinson's advice: they wore homespun clothing instead of English finery, served coffee instead of tea, and boycotted goods selling English tea.
+The "Daughters of Liberty" took to heart John Dickinson's advice: they wore homespun clothing instead of English finery, served coffee instead of tea, and boycotted shops and merchants selling English tea.
+(Free blacks also took part in the resistance.
+One of the men killed in the Boston Massacre (which will be described shortly) was a free black man: Crispus Attucks.)
 Again, Parliament gave in.
 On March 5, 1770, the day of the so-called "Boston Massacre," it repealed all the new duties, except the one on tea.

 The Boston Massacre